Chicken Spaghetti

 Chicken spaghetti being scooped out of a green casserole dish.

-Chicken Spaghetti
+Chicken Spaghetti Recipe

-When it's time to eat, Chicken Spaghetti is comfort food that delights everyone.
+When it's time to eat, this Chicken Spaghetti recipe is comfort food that delights everyone.
 This easy recipe is a heavenly combination of noodles, chicken, and red peppers in a creamy sauce, with lots of melted cheese.

-Cook Time 45 mins
+Cook Time 45 minutes

-Total Time 45 mins
+Total Time 45 minutes

 Servings 8 servings (1 ½ cups each)